digideskio/sand-academy/README.md

 sandacademy
 ===========

-Clone of KhanAcademy, in PHP using SandPHP
+ Clone of KhanAcademy in PHP using SandPHP.
+Kinda KhanAcademy but with different twisted features.
+Using SandPHP